Last Chance To Sign Up For Obamacare, For 2017 And Maybe Forever

 It's the last day to sign up for health insurance under the Affordable Care Act.

-And at Whitman-Walker Health, a community health center near downtown Washington D.C., people have been streaming in looking for help choosing an insurance plan.
+And at Whitman-Walker Health, a community health center near downtown Washington, D.C., people have been streaming in looking for help choosing an insurance plan.

 Katie Nicol is a senior manager who oversees the five so-called navigators whose sole job is to help people sign up for insurance coverage.